Salai-Pragadeshwaran/CMOS-analog-multiplier/README.md

 Beyond which the complete tail current will flow in either of the MOSFETs.

-For a small signal Vx the differential output current can be approximated to be linear with Vx.
+For a small signal Vx, the differential output current can be approximated to be linear with Vx.
 Therefore, this circuit can be considered as a current steering circuit.

 # Gilbert Cell: